Munawwar/ws-affected/README.md

     service3
     ```

-- **List a single workspace's prod dependencies**
+- **CI/CD packaging: "Tell me how to deploy a single workspace"**

+    List a single workspace's prod dependencies.
 This is useful for CI/CD scripts for packaging only the prod dependencies of a single workspace / service.

     ```sh
     npx ws-affected --workspace service1 --list-dependencies --dep-types prod